SergeiDm/CarND-MPC-Project/README.md

 ## Project explanation
 ### The Model
-Student describes their model in detail.
-This includes the state, actuators and update equations.
 The model, used in this project, can be described with the following parts:
 - the state of a vehicle: